sveltejs/rfcs/text/0000-targeted-slots.md

 ---

 Targeted Slots can only work with `svelte:element`, e.g. `<svelte:element slot="name"/>`.
 Therefore, to emphasize that there is something dynamic going on here.
-(although in "Alternatives" I wonder about that)
+(although in "Rejected at this time" I wonder about that)

 ---